muratabur/muratabur.github.io/_posts/2016-01-23-fundraising-with-convertible-notes.md

 > t0: Investor -------$100 + $99------------>  Company
 > t1: Investor <--($100 + $95) or (equity)---  Company

-But we know (from above) that the bond payout option is not really a possibility for a startup.
+But we know (from above) that the bond payout option is not really a possibility for a startup:

 - If the company's stock price has fallen below it's seed stage valuation, things are really bad and the startup won't have any money to pay back the bond, no recovery assets and the option will expire worthless.
 So in reality the CB returns $0.
 - If the company's stock price has soared, it converts to equity.
 Yay!